-The Hall of the Singers is the largest room in the castle and decorated with themes from Lohengrin and Parzival while the Throne Hall is adorned in paintings of Jesus, the Twelve Apostles and the six canonized kings.
-It is in this large room, at the fourth floor, where the king watched performances by playwrights and musicians.
+The Hall of the Singers is the largest room in the castle and decorated with themes from Lohengrin and Parzival, while the Throne Hall is adorned in paintings of Jesus, the Twelve Apostles and the six canonized kings.
+On the fourth floor, it is in this large room, where the king watched performances by playwrights and musicians.
 This hall is designed like the one in Wartburg, with frescoes showing Parsifal as well as marble columns.

 There is also a servants' quarters, a dining room, a study, and hot and cold water in the kitchen.
 There is even a room that is designed to look like a cavern.
 Although the castle's design is Medieval, there are modern amenities installed such as running water, automatic flush toilets, and a centralized heat system that warms the rooms.
 Some parts of the castle remain unfinished.

 Schloss Neuschwanstein teeters above the village of Füssen and is located around 30 minutes’ walk uphill.
 Visitors are welcome to wander around the castle's exterior or explore its lavish rooms and period furnishings.
 The original plans included more than 200 rooms, but only 15 were ever finished, including the Throne Hall, the king’s staterooms and the servants' quarters.
 A visit in September would usually offer more performances available for viewing.